shamsihabeeb1177/NcryptXAuthenticator/README.md

 shamsihabeeb1177/NcryptXAuthenticator (github.com) - API Controller and Auth server shamsihabeeb1177/NcryptXProxy-Updated (github.com) - Reverse Proxy Module. shamsihabeeb1177/NcryptX-Radius-Server (github.com) - Skeleton Project for Radius server

-Please note that the code uploaded and mrked as public is not the etire code, it is just a skeleton project, if you need access to the entire code please contact me at shamsihabeeb@gmail.com
+Please note that the code uploaded and marked as public is not the etire code, it is just a skeleton project, if you need access to the entire code please contact me at shamsihabeeb@gmail.com

 All the above code is written in c# with the asp.net core 6.0, MVC and Entity Framework core frameworks.
 I am re-coding the reverse proxy module in rust as it provides better memory management.
 I shall update the link for the repo for the same as soon as it is ready.
 Radius server is developed in NodeJS and will be deployed as a service.